DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 Make It Your Own
 ----------------

-The system is production ready.
-To customize it for a specific data set, modify the schema file and replace the feed process with a feed of data from a live system.

 This system is production ready.
 Users may customize what currencies are subscribed to, the rate of data retreval and even add new feed handlers!